EyeTrackVR/OpenIris/README.md

 ### TODO

-- [ ] Implementation of littleFS for saving camera and ROI settings
+- [ ] Implementation of Preferences Lib for saving camera and ROI settings
 - [ ] LED status patterns - so that you know what's going on without plugging the tracker in to the PC
 - [ ] FEC encoding with packet injection for even faster streams!
 - [ ] Better OTA so that updates can be downloaded from github and pushed by the server to the tracker